wrex/rexs.tips/content/guitar/Fundamentals/harmony/triads/maj-min-inv/index.md

 G
 : P5 of the chord, a minor 3rd above E, a perfect fifth from C.

-The C minor triad comprises the notes C, E&flat;, and G. The minor 3rd between the first two notes is what gives it the "sad" or "poignant" quality.
+By way of comparison, the C minor triad comprises the notes C, E&flat;, and G. The minor 3rd between the first two notes is what gives it the "sad" or "poignant" quality.

 #### C minor: C E&flat; G